 Ready to quit?
-Here's three tips to start your journey.
+Here are 3 tips to start your journey.

 If you're a smoker, you'll know there's a long list of reasons to quit.